Pular para o conteúdo principal

 • Pros:

-1. Market Segmentation: Enables businesses to cater to different segments of the market by offering various tiers that appeal to different customer needs and budget levels.
+1. Market Segmentation: Enables businesses to cater to different market segments by offering tiers that meet different customer needs and budget levels.

 2. Upsell Opportunities: Provides a clear pathway for customers to upgrade as their needs grow, facilitating organic growth through upselling.